-- 1. Describe the wind speed before the cold front. - Describe the wind speed after the cold front. - How does wind speed change as the front moves through?
+- Describe the wind speed after the cold front.
+The wind speed decreases rapidly just after the cold front, but overall a bit windier in the days following in the cold front. - 3.
+How does wind speed change as the front moves through?
+The daily pattern of rising and falling wind speed doesn't happen as the front moves through, and it is windier than before the front.